hemantasharma223/customdns/README.md

 ## Setup Signing (for release APK)

 1. Generate keystore (see guide if you don't have one).
-2. Create `android/key.properties` file (do NOT commit this file) with your keystore info:
+2. Create `android/key.properties` file with your keystore info:

 ```properties
 storePassword=YOUR_STORE_PASSWORD